marcinkuzminski/rhodecode/docs/api/api.rst

 get_users_group
 ---------------

-Gets an existing users group.
+Gets an existing user group.
 This command can be executed only using api_key belonging to user with admin rights.